 From top to bottom, the street is a cacophony of bars, clubs and street venues.
 A night spent here will have you brushing shoulders with the youth of Europe and North America more so than Bangkok natives – despite this, you’re guaranteed to have an eventful evening if cheaper booze and sternum-bumping music are your thing.

 - Catch a show at the Siam Niramit theatre – When you’re living in Bangkok, you can step away from the painfully obvious draws of the city’s bars and clubs and pay attention to the strong and abundant art and culture scene that the Thai capital has.
 Nowhere is this more prevalent than at the Siam Niramit Theatre.
 The Siam Niramit Theatre stages a range of magnificent stage shows, many of which include replica village stage construction, elaborate dance shows and advanced sound and light systems – a true taste of magnificent Thai theatre.

-- Havana Social, Maggie Choos, Bamboo Bar… – Too many to name.
+- Maggie Choos, Bamboo Bar… Say tuned as I plan to write a separate post for this section.
 You won’t be shy of a bar or club while living in Bangkok.

 - VIP Cinema – Having a sofa to myself, or a date in a VIP cinema was a rite of passage when I was living in Bangkok (mostly with a hangover after visiting the bars mentioned above).

 When you’re living in Bangkok, it’s important to think a lot further ahead than your travel insurance (although I switched over, read my SafetyWing review here).
 As a long-term resident of Bangkok, try to find a policy that’s tailored towards expats living in Thailand, so you can protect yourself from any bigger medical bills that might come around due to extended medical treatment.